 - Finely chop the onions so you get all the flavor without huge onion chunks.

-Do you like ground beef?
-Here are some recipes you may also like to try
+Do you like Big Macs?
+Here are some of our Big Mac recipes you may also like to try.

 Do you have questions about Big Mac bites?
 Here are some of the most commonly asked questions about these Big Mac bites.

 These will be good for about three days in the refrigerator, although they're best the day they're made.